Care home operator Akari Care has been fined £120,000 and ordered to pay £42,000 in legal costs following an HSE prosecution over a resident’s death.

 “It is unlikely Mr Ibbetson would have known the key pad number to the door, therefore the door cannot have been properly closed and locked.”

-The investigation also found that there was no handrails at the top of the stairs due to the door opening.
+The investigation also found that there were no handrails at the top of the stairs due to the door opening.
 The home was also found to have not produced a risk assessment for access and use of the cellar.

 An Akari spokesperson said: “Akari Care regrets the tragic death of Mr Michael Ibbetson at The Court care home, some eighteen months before the present management took control of the company.